 As you may know, Rockbrook is the only girls camp that has a permit to run its own rafting trips down the Nantahala.
 This allows us to have our own gear, hire our own expert guides, schedule the trips to our liking, and send down the river as many campers as we need without having to charge extra fees.
 Rockbrook was awarded this permit back in the 1980s, and since the Forest Service is not issuing any new permits, we are lucky to have it.
 Rafting has easily become the most popular adventure trip at Rockbrook, with just about every Middler and Senior taking the opportunity.
 Our permit doesn’t allow us to raft our Juniors because of age and weight restrictions.
 Today’s trip was perfect… Beautiful sunny warm weather, very few other rafts on the water, exhilarating moments in the rapids, and fun splashing around during the calmer parts of the river.
 Singing, sometimes screaming, chatting and laughing all the way down, these girls were having a ball.

 Meanwhile back at camp, the looms in Curosty, our fiber arts cabin, were clicking with girls weaving headbands and placemats.
-Curosty is one of the early buildings erected at Rockbrook that, along with the Goodwill cabin, were moved here from a plantation in South Carolina, so it predates the camp.
+Curosty is one of the early buildings erected at Rockbrook that, along with the Goodwill cabin, was moved here so it predates the camp.
 It once was used as the camp office but now it is filled with colorful yarns, tabletop and floor looms, and girls learning an ancient craft.
 The whole space, filled with calm yet highly creative energy, evokes a wonderful, timeless feeling.

 Down the hill toward the gym, the archery range was busy with girls firing arrows at their targets.
 Learning the proper way to handle the archery equipment and the important safety rules of the range are the first steps, and then with a little coaching about technique, it doesn’t take long for campers to be able to pull back an arrow and hit the target.
 It’s such a satisfying sound, that “thunk” the arrow makes when it hits.
 It’s an even more satisfying sound to hear the girls’ cheers when someone hits a bullseye, and thereby joins the “bullseye club.”